mrisher/smtp-sts/mta-sts.md

 If multiple TXT records for `_mta-sts` are returned by the resolver, records which do not begin with `v=STSv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement MTA-STS and skip the remaining steps of policy discovery.
+If the resulting TXT record contains multiple strings, then the record MUST be treated as if those strings are concatenated together without adding spaces.

 ## MTA-STS Policies